timfong888/acts2/src/site/notes/Breakthrough/Self Help Is No Help.md

+# Breakthrough Links
-If you want to start your journey to Breakthrough, check out more content.
+If you want to start your journey to **Breakthrough**, check out more content.
 I spend time studying the Scriptures to ensure it is both truthful to the Gospel, but also represents real world application to your life.

 ### Subscribe to my Podcast
 My podcast is available on most major platforms and gives you a chance to hear my latest thoughts and teachings, not only on Breakthrough, but a range of other things.